FuelLabs/fuels-ts/apps/docs/src/guide/contracts/contract-balance.md

 The `transfer` function calls the built-in Sway function `transfer_to_address`, which does precisely what the name suggests.

-Let's execute this contract and use the `getBalance` method to validate the remaining asset amount that the contract has left to spend.
+Let's execute this contract and use the `getBalance` method to validate the remaining asset amount the contract has left to spend.

 <<< @/../../docs-snippets/src/guide/contracts/contract-balance.test.ts#contract-balance-3{ts:line-numbers}